Heera202/OpenVQA/README.md

-project on medical visual question answering on radiology images
+Project on medical visual question answering on radiology images